Paramount Theatre (Manhattan): History

-The Paramount Theatre opened on November 19, 1926, with the gala showing of God Gave Me 20 Cents with Mayor Walker and Thomas Edison as guests.
+The Paramount Theatre opened on November 19, 1926, with the gala premiere of Herbert Brenon's God Gave Me Twenty Cents, with guests including Mayor Jimmy Walker, Thomas Edison, Will H. Hays and Florenz Ziegfeld Jr. as guests.
 The stage gala was produced by John Murray Anderson.

 The theater housed one of the largest and most admired theater organs built by the Wurlitzer company.
 Designed for the famous organist Jesse Crawford, the organ was used for solos and to accompany silent films.
 The organ had 36 ranks of voiced metal and wooden pipes weighing a total of 33 tons.
 Crawford, who advised on the construction and installation of the organ, was the theater's featured organist from the 1926 opening until 1933.
 The organ continued to be played intermittently throughout the Paramount's history by George Wright and other noted organists.
 In 1959, a recording of Richard Leibert playing the Wurlitzer organ, Sing a Song with Leibert, was produced by Westminster Records.

 The murals in the theater's dome, Grand Hall and Elizabethan Room were painted by the Chicago-based artist Louis Grell.
-Grell was noted for murals that he painted in the 1920s and 30s in many Rapp and Rapp-designed theaters in the Paramount-Publix chain.
+Grell was noted for murals that he painted in the 1920s and 1930s in many Rapp and Rapp-designed theaters in the Paramount-Publix chain.

 The Paramount began hosting live music along with its feature films as the swing era got underway.
 Glen Gray's orchestra was the first live band to play there during the week of Christmas 1935.
 Over the following years, the Paramount became the leading band house in the United States, as performers such as Benny Goodman, Jack Benny, Tommy Dorsey, the Andrews Sisters, Ray Herbeck, Harry James, Phil Spitalny, Xavier Cugat, Fred Waring, Eddy Duchin, Gene Krupa, Augusto Brandt, Bill Kenny & The Ink Spots, Glenn Miller, and Guy Lombardo played extended runs there.
 The use of the Paramount by the big bands was immortalized in Barry Manilow's 1994 song "Singin' with the Big Bands" from the album of the same name.

 Leo Fuld, Billy Eckstine, Perry Como, Frank Sinatra, Dean Martin and Jerry Lewis all enjoyed success performing there.

 With the theater spin off in 1950, Paramount Pictures rented the theater to United Paramount Theatres.
 During the 1950s, along with the Paramount Theatre in Brooklyn, it was the site of live rock'n'roll shows presented by promoter Alan Freed.
 It was also the site of the world premiere of Love Me Tender, Elvis Presley's first movie.
 Thousands of fans gathered outside the Paramount Building, which was adorned with a huge paperboard picture of Presley, on the night of the premier.
 Also, Buddy Holly & The Crickets performed "Peggy Sue" there after becoming a big hit.